opsview/plugnpy/README.md

 ### Checks with thresholds

-To create a check with thresholds, simply set the threshold values in the **add_metric()** call.
-Ideally, these metrics would come from user passed arguments but they are hardcoded here as an example.
+To apply thresholds to a metric, simply set the threshold values in the **add_metric()** call.

 ```python
 check.add_metric('cpu_usage', 70.7, '%', '60', '80', display_name="CPU Usage",
                  display_format="{name} at {value}{unit}")
 ```

-This line would create the following output:
+This would produce the following output:

 `METRIC WARNING - CPU Usage at 70.7% | cpu_usage=70.7%;60;80`